 Nothing prepared me for Stella, she was funny and sexy and intelligent too.
 She smelled of flowers, vanilla and dreams come true.
 Her pink shorts showed off her lovely legs in the most lustful way.
 I began to wonder if I had settled into marriage too soon.
 I began to wonder if I could ever truly settle for one person at all.

 Soon we found our way upstairs to a small but cosy single room.
 I began to kiss her and she responded eagerly.
-We undressed each other quickly and pulled of my boxers.
+We undressed each other quickly and I pulled of my boxers.
 Stella took one look at me and let out a scream.
-I was shocked and confused, her screams were still ringing in my ears as she hastily pulled on her clothes, grabbed her bag and left me in the room naked.
+I was shocked and confused, her screams were still ringing in my ears as she hastily pulled on her clothes, grabbed her bag and left me in the room.
+Naked.

-That is when I look down at myself.
+That is when I looked down at myself.
 There on my pubic region were clusters of large angry-looking boils.
 I stared at them in disbelief.
-I had my bath before coming and there had it been a trace of them then.
+I had my bath before coming and there hadn’t been a trace of them.
 My erection disappeared and I slowly wore my clothes.
 My head was aching.
-The boils were beginning to hurt.
+The boils began to hurt.